 Having high levels of energy sitting around in the blood stream is far from ideal and leads to glycation in the case of high blood glucose levels and oxidation in the case of free fatty acids.

 The total energy concept also seems to hold up with laboratory testing in rat pancreas islet cells, where exogenous ketone bodies promoted insulin secretion when there was greater than 5.0 mmol/L of glucose.

 It appears that if your blood glucose levels are greater than 5.0 mmol/L (or 90 mg/dL), then exogenous ketones will be insulinogenic (at least if you’re a rat, but we have no reason to believe this wouldn’t occur in humans as well).

-So if your blood glucose levels are greater than 5.0mmol/L (or 90 mg/dL), then those expensive exogenous ketones may just be working as quick burning insulinogenic fuel, just like a dose of simple carbs.
+So if your blood glucose levels are greater than 5.0mmol/L (or 90 mg/dL), then those expensive exogenous ketones will be working just like a quick burning insulinogenic fuel, just like a dose of carbs.

 If exogenous ketones raise insulin and reduce blood glucose, then where does the glucose go?
 It gets stuffed back into the liver.

 Think about all of these people who fast with the intent of depleting liver glycogen but drinking Keto/OS.
 They’re literally preserving glycogen stores!
 No wonder we were seeing whacky glucose and ketone response to fasting with exogenous ketones.